aplteam/Cider/docs/Cider-User-Guide.md

 ###### githubUsername

-This parameter was introduced with version 0.19.0 --- from this version onwards Cider will deal with a missing parameter by this name: it will establish it as an empty character vector.
+This parameter was introduced with version 0.19.0 and removed with version 0.24.0

-By default the parameter is empty.
-If a project is hosted on GitHub then you are advised to set it to the GitHub username --- "group" in Tatin speak.

-That allows commands to be successfully issued towards GitHub when they require the username to be specified.

-An example would be `]APLGit2.GetTagOfLatestRelease`: you may specify `-user=` and it would work, but when issued on a Cider project there is no need for this since it would collect the required information from the project's Cider config file.
+If for some reason the information this property was expected to hold is required then Cider will investigate the `project_url` property and establish it this way.

+If a config file still carries this property it is simply ignored.

 ##### LINK

 These are LINK parameters which are passed on to LINK when Cider brings the APL code into the WS with LINK.

+Note that this is a temporary solution: LINK should have its own config files for this, and will get them.
+Once they are available this section will be ignored in Cider config files, and should be removed.

 You may add other settings like `caseCode` as well; refer to LINKs documentation for details.